 Big thanks to Cycle of Good UK Manager George and Product Designer Sarah, for their work to make this happen.

 During George and Sarah's two week training trip, Sarah delivered training in 6 new products; in addition to the coffee sack bags, she worked with the tailors on tablet cases, a wash bag, buckles and messenger bags.
 The Chilomoni tailors loved learning new techniques and using the fantastic new material, and they were rightly proud of their resulting work.
 It was Sarah’s first ever trip to Malawi, she quickly adapted to teaching with Chichewa translation and the irregularity of power supply to the machines.
 She tasted her first nsima and spotted a few hippos.
 The women must have loved working with Sarah too, on her final day they presented her with a beautiful Chitenge dress and sang a farewell song in Chichewa.

-The resulting bags are available to buy here
+The resulting Bags of Good are available to buy - click here to treat yourself and feel great about it!

 The best news is, the more coffee you drink, the more sacks we can send to these women to work their magic on!

-What’s not to love about these bags of good?!
+What’s not to love about these beautiful bags of good?!